 Additionally, ROK Mobile customers have access to ROK Music, which is a music streaming service.
 With ROK Music, you can stream music from your Android phone or iPhone.
 In fact, you'll have access to over 20 million tracks.

 You can also create streaming radio playlists and listen to your music offline.
 Pretty nifty for when you are in the mood for streaming music, especially when it's free.
 However, there may be better streaming music alternatives out there, like Spotify.

-ROK operates under the largest CDMA network, Verizon Wireless, but it also operates on the Sprint network.
-However, ROK Mobile doesn't function on the AT&T and T-Mobile networks, as the T-Mobile network and AT&T networks both rely on GSM technology.
-This means you can expect to receive excellent reliability when making calls or accessing data.
+According to ROK Mobile's coverage map, ROK operates under the largest CDMA network, Verizon Wireless, but it also operates on the Sprint network as well as AT&T's network.
+However, ROK Mobile doesn't function on the T-Mobile network.
+However, you can expect to receive excellent reliability when making calls or accessing data.

 Speaking of which, with Verizon Wireless data connection speeds of up to 4G LTE you can stream music, videos and more with your mobile device.
 Take a look at our cell phone coverage maps to compare the Verizon network to the competition.

 Read More: CDMA vs. GSM: What's the Difference?

 What Cell Phones Can I Get With ROK?